peter88213/novelyst_matrix/docs/usage.md

 ---

-A simple [novelyst](https://peter88213.github.io/novelyst/) plugin providing a book/series matrix manager.
+A plugin providing a scene relationship matrix for [novelyst](https://peter88213.github.io/novelyst/).
-.

 ### Installation